conterra/reactivity/packages/reactivity-events/README.md

 `on` and `onSync` support multiple kinds of event source parameters:

-- A plain object (like `view` in the example above).
+- A plain event source (like `view.clicked` in the example above; not reactive).
-- A signal.
+- A signal holding an event source (reactive).
-- A function returning an event source, implemented using signals.
+- A function returning an event source, implemented using signals (reactive).

 In the following examples, the signal `currentEventEmitter` points to the active event emitter (either `emitter1` or `emitter2`).
 The subscription configured by `on` automatically switches between the two emitters whenever the signal changes.